The Windows Logon Tool is compatible with Active Directory SAM account names in the form of “Domain\Username”.

-If you want to log on as a user principal name (UPN), you must set up user account information (ID and password) for LDAP information retrieval in the registry of the terminal you want to log on to.
+If you want to log on as a user principal name (UPN), you must set up user account information (ID and password) for LDAP information retrieval in the registry of the PC you want to log on to.

 The following information is intended for Active Directory administrators.